-Islamic retail bank licensees that open bank accounts or otherwise transact or deal with non-resident customers who are natural persons must have documented approved policies in place setting out the products and services which will be offered to non-resident customers.
+Conventional retail bank licensees that open bank accounts or otherwise transact or deal with non-resident customers must have documented approved policies in place setting out the products and services which will be offered to non-resident customers.
 Such policy document must take into account a comprehensive risk assessment covering all risks associated with the products and services offered to non-residents.
 The licensee must also have detailed procedures to address the risks associated with the dealings with non-resident customers including procedures and processes relating to authentication, genuineness of transactions and their purpose.